cmdcolin/SnpEff/src/docs/snpeff/commandline.md

 SnpEff uses [HGVS notation](http://www.hgvs.org/), which is somewhat popular amongst clinicians.

-You can switch to the old (deprecated) annotaions format, using the command line option `-classic`.
+You can switch to the old (deprecated) annotations format, using the command line option `-classic`.

 ### Compressed files

-SnpEff will automatically open gzip compresssed files, even if you don't specify the '.gz' extension.
+SnpEff will automatically open gzip compressed files, even if you don't specify the '.gz' extension.
 Example

 ```